suminb/interview-questions/README.md

 You are generally expected to write code on a whiteboard or on a basic text editor without syntax highlighting.
 You should be able to run the code in your head comfortably.
-It is okay to write some fuzzy code that partially works then gradually improve by running the code with a compiler or an interpreter in a real work environment.
+It may be acceptable to write some fuzzy code that partially works then gradually improve by running the code with a compiler or an interpreter in a real work environment.
 But that is not how things work at a job interview.
 Try to write code at the entirety, improve the code if possible, simulate all possible edge cases, fix any bug you found.
 When you think all is good, run your code to see if your code really works.

 ## Time Limits